utcs356/sp25/_pages/2_p4_switch_router.md

 * Then launch the compiled P4 program with `$ bash run_switch.sh` and the controller with `$ bash r[1-3]_run_controller.sh` on each router.
 2. Test the functionality.
 * You may use `ping` to check whether your router works as expected on a host (`h[1-3]`).
 * To check if the packet arrives at a host, use `$ tcpdump -i <interface>` to sniff the packet on the host's interface.
 The interface name can be retrieved by using `ifconfig`.
 For more details, refer to [man tcpdump](https://www.tcpdump.org/manpages/tcpdump.1.html).
+Use `tcpdump -i any` to sniff packets from all interfaces.
 * To verify IPv4 checksum and check the TTL field, add the `-v` flag to the `tcpdump` command.

 ### Submission